Published by Lookforzebras

 Enhancing employee engagement has become one of the top business strategies since it directly impacts a company’s financial health and profitability.
-Despite positive data that the employees are committed to their work and their team’s goals and enthusiastic about their organization, most employees are disengaged at work.
+Despite positive data showing that employees commit to their work, pursue their team’s goals, and stay enthusiastic about their organization, most still feel disengaged at work.

-Since an engaged workforce can generate valuable business outcomes for an organization, employee engagement is viewed as a strategic business objective.
-Effective employee engagement can promote productivity, improved quality of work, and long-term employee retention.
+Since an engaged workforce generates valuable business outcomes, organizations view employee engagement as a strategic business objective.
+Effective employee engagement can not only promote productivity but also enhance the quality of work and ultimately lead to long-term employee retention.

 What is Employee Engagement?